qmk/qmk_firmware/keyboards/keebio/quefrency/keymaps/jonavin/readme.md

-# Jonathan's Quefrency layout - No Macros 65%
+# jonavin's Quefrency layout - No Macros 65%

 - ANSI qwerty layout with split Backspace, 1.25 Left mods, 1u right
 - Left Fn key is Spacebar tap and Fn when held